Friday 30 June 2017

 After a while, I was rudely interrupted by a very angry man in a boilersuit, standing below me in the back garden.
 He was shaking both fists in the air and saying "Grrr!"
 Red fumes were rising from his even redder face and steam was billowing out of his ears!
 He had a huge lump on top of his head and his face was covered in scratches and crossed plasters.
 "What do you think you're doing?!" he yelled up at me and began pounding on the back door.

 "Get down here now!" he bellowed, so I went down to the back kitchen to face the music.
 "He's been smashing my windows with his catapult!"
-Mr. Angry was yelling at my parents.
+Mr. Angry was yelling at my parents in incandescent rage.
 "What were you doing that for?" he demanded of me, whilst little birds and stars circled the purple lump on his head.

 "I didn't know I was," I lied, "I was aiming at the telegraph pole."